UT-ITT/assignment-07-replication-anja-thomas/documentation.md

 ## 2. Implementation Summary

-We used simple pyglet for the project as we used that for most of the projects in this lecture.
+We used simple pyglet for the project as we used that for most of the projects in this lecture. start with python main.py.
 We implemented three cursor techniques and a demo/experiment frame around them:

 - **Point cursor** — standard single-pixel hotspot, selects whichever target's circle